-Cover is the most effective way to avoid getting hit and gives a +1 defense skill bonus as long as you are mostly behind it.
+Cover is the most effective way to avoid getting hit and gives a +1 defense bonus as long as you are mostly behind it.
 If you attack a target that is under cover, you have two choices.
-The first option is to try to hit the part of the target not under cover (if there are any).
-That is handled as a normal attack.
+The first option is to ty to hit the part of the target not under cover (if there are any).
+That is handled as a normal attack, spending successes to hit the exposed location.

 Alternately, you can try to hit a covered area.
-If the location you want is under cover, but you can still see the target, or part of them, you can still try to hit area you want.
-The target gets 1 more to their defense skill.
-Your attack must also penetrate the cover's 'armour': 0 for a bush, -1 damage for a car door, -2 for a cinderblock.
+If the location you want to hit is under cover, but you can still see the target, or part of them, you can still try to hit area you want, but the cost to hit it is raised by one.
+Your attack must also penetrate any armour the cover is giving.
+Armour examples: 0 for a bush, 1 for a car door, 2 for a cinderblock wall.

 If the target is completely protected by the cover and you can't tell exactly where they are in it, you can't hit them.